wp-plugins/zedity/readme.txt

 * WP 3.9+ requires Zedity 3.1.2+

-**For those of you interested on how it all started, here is a video of the first milestone, Zedity 1.0:**
+**For those of you curious to watch how the first milestone, Zedity 1.0, looked like, here is a video:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

 **Do you like Zedity?
 Thanks!**: please support the free version with a little donation.
 If not the right time to [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PRACALSXMQ5PY), no worries... we'd appreciate it much if you can take the time to [add your review](https://wordpress.org/support/view/plugin-reviews/zedity).